NickLiffen/uniRecommender/README.md

 You'll need to [download and install neo4j (community edition)](http://neo4j.com/download/).

-Once dowloaded start the Neo4J Server.
+Once downloaded start the Neo4J Server.

 You will be asked to create your own username and password.
 Once done, change the Username and Password in the config/connection.js file.